Minnesota Wilderness: 2010–19

 On May 17, 2010, the Mustangs announced they were officially leaving the MnJHL, their players were released to a dispersal draft.
 Soon after they applied for entry into the SIJHL.
 After a couple months of petitioning USA Hockey to join a Hockey Canada-sanctioned league, they were allowed entry.
 The team dropped the Mustangs logo, colors, and name as the organization entered the new league as the Wisconsin Wilderness.

 On September 17, 2010, the Wilderness played their first game as a full member of the SIJHL, on the road, against the Sioux Lookout Flyers, winning the game 3–2.
 On September 24, 2010, the Wilderness became the first American-based full membership SIJHL team to host a regular season game in the United States.
 The Wilderness defeated the Fort Frances Lakers 4–3.
 In 2011, the Wilderness won the league championship in their inaugural SIJHL season.

 In the summer of 2012, the team relocated to Cloquet, Minnesota, and changed their name to the Minnesota Wilderness.

 On May 4, 2013, the Wilderness became the first American team to win the Dudley Hewitt Cup by defeating the St. Michael's Buzzers 4–3 in overtime in the Central Canada final.
 They also became the first American team to participate in the Royal Bank Cup tournament, the Canadian National Junior A championship.

 After winning the Dudley Hewitt Cup, the Wilderness announced that the 2013 Royal Bank Cup would be their final foray in Canadian junior hockey as they joined the North American Hockey League (NAHL) at the beginning of the 2013–14 season.
 At the Royal Bank Cup, Minnesota finished fourth in the round-robin with a 1–3 record.
 In the semifinal, they surrendered a 4–2 third period lead to the Alberta Junior Hockey League's Brooks Bandits to lose 5–4 in overtime.
 Their loss to Brooks ended their hopes of a national championship and was their final game as members of the Superior International Junior Hockey League.

 In 2013, the Wilderness bought the franchise rights of the dormant St. Louis Bandits franchise to obtain entry into the NAHL.

 2020–present

 In July 2022, the Wilderness fired assistant coach Brendan Phelps over allegations that he solicited a 16-year-old boy for sex online.
 He was also temporarily suspended by the United States Center for SafeSport.

+In season 2022-2023 Minnesota Wilderness went onto winning the Midwest Division for the second time in franchise history, Kevin Marx Norén set new all time single season franchise goalscoring record for the Minnesota wilderness.
+The following season The Minnesota Wilderness Loss in the first round of playoffs in the midwest divisional semi-finals.